Tuscany

 In Lucca (LU): Castiglione di Garfagnana, Barga and Coreglia Antelminelli.

-And in the province of Pisa (PI) there is Montescudaio.
+In the province of Pisa (PI) there are Montescudaio and Casale Marittimo.

 Volterra